-A bucket list comes from the morbid phrase, “kicking the bucket”.
-It’s about to get dark in here so if you are uninterested in learning about the disturbing history behind this phrase – skip to the next paragraph.
-Though it’s far from definitive, the interweb suggests that kicking the bucket came from when a prisoner was hung as punishment.
-They would stand on a bucket with a noose around their neck, until somebody kicked the bucket out from underneath them…
+A bucket list comes from the morbid phrase, “kicking the bucket.”
+Though it’s far from definitive, the interweb suggests that the saying, kicking the bucket, came from when a prisoner hanged.
+They would stand on a bucket with a noose around their neck until somebody kicked the bucket out from underneath them.

-Plus, the idea that I have to do all these things before I die makes me feel panicky and full of anxiety.
+Plus, the idea that I have to do all these things before I die makes me feel panicky.
 I have enough anxiety between bare grocery shelves and, now, buckets tipping over.
-But if you are a hardier human and the title doesn’t bother you, first of all – dang, baller!
-Second, you do you.

 Gettin’ After It

-The goal of this is to find an easy win.
-Typically the hardest part of anything, learning how to juggle; traveling to South Africa; learning how to turn a shirt into a facemask, is getting started.
-Let’s start small and build on those small wins.
-It’s kind of like when we learned to drive.
-Did your first experience of driving a vehicle include jumping into a car and taking an epic road trip?
+My goal was to find an easy win.
+Typically, the hardest part of anything, learning how to juggle; traveling to South Africa; learning how to turn a shirt into a facemask, is getting started.
+I started small and built on tiny wins.
+It’s kind of like when I learned to drive.
+Did I first experience driving a vehicle by jumping into a car and taking off on an epic road trip?
 All.
 Of.
-No. If you did, let’s be friends.
+No. My mom would have killed me.

-Remember, you started small.
-You took a class and read all about driving before you got behind the wheel.
-Then you were
+I started small.
+I took a class and read all about driving before I got behind the wheel.
+Then I was

 yelled at taught by a trained professional, next the learners permit, and eventually a test!
 It took quite a bit of training to build up to that.
-We want to emulate that but with less yelling little wins to build up your confidence and skill.
+I wanted to emulate that but with less yelling little wins to build up confidence and skill.

-Now, it’s time to make this dream sexy.
-It’s time to make your dream into a SMART goal: Specific, Measurable, Attainable, Relevant, and Timely.
-I am going to be certified as a master naturalist by the end of June sounds way better than I want to become a master naturalist soon.
+Next, it was time to make my dream into a SMART goal: Specific, Measurable, Attainable, Relevant, and Timely.
+I will be certified as a master naturalist by the end of June sounds way better than I want to become a master naturalist soon.
 It’s all in the words, I was just talking about this!
 Words have power!
 I swear this stuff writes itself.

-Start specific.
-What is it you specifically want to do?
-If you can, make it simple.
+I started specific.
+What do I specifically want to do?
+What is the result I am hoping for?
+I try to make make it simple.
 Next, it has to be measurable.
-What is the minimum you need to accomplish for you to say that you successfully achieved your dream?
-Attainable is a bit tricky, what is attainable for everyone varies.
-Realize your time, finances, and energy of what is attainable for you.
-It may be attainable for you to save $250,000 for a ticket to space in a year.
-Fun/Tragic Fact: $250,000 is on the low end like the Southwest of space travel.
+What is the minimum I need to accomplish for me to say that I successfully achieved your dream?
+Attainable is tricky because what is attainable can vary.
+It may not be possible, at the moment, for me to blow $250,000 for a ticket to space, but it could be in the future!
+Fun Fact: $250,000 is on the low end like the Southwest of space travel.